Coxeter system of lines are sets of injectivity for the twisted spherical means on $\mathbb C$: Introduction

-Then $S(f)\subseteq P^{-1}(0).$ This means a set $S\subset\mathbb C^n$ is set of injectivity for twisted spherical means for type functions if and only if $S\nsubseteq P^{-1}(0).$ Since $P$ is harmonic, by maximal principle $P^{-1}(0)$ can not contain the boundary of any bounded domain in $\mathbb C^n.$ Hence the boundary of any bounded domain would be a possible candidate for set of injectivity for the TSM.
+Then $S(f)=P^{-1}(0)\cup F,$ where $F$ is the union of finitely many spheres centered at the origin.
+This means a set $S\subset\mathbb C^n$ is set of injectivity for twisted spherical means for type functions if and only if $S\nsubseteq P^{-1}(0).$ Since $P$ is harmonic, by maximal principle $P^{-1}(0)$ can not contain the boundary of any bounded domain in $\mathbb C^n.$ Hence the boundary of any bounded domain would be a possible candidate for set of injectivity for the TSM.
 The question that the boundary of the bounded domain is a set of injectivity for the TSM has been taken up by many authors (see \cite{AR, NT1, ST}).
 In a result of Narayanan and Thangavelu \cite{NT1}, it has been proved that the spheres centered at the origin are sets of injectivity for the TSM on $\mathbb C^n.$ The author has generalized the result of \cite{NT1} for certain weighted twisted spherical means, (see \cite{Sri}).
 In general, the question of set of injectivity for the twisted spherical means (TSM) with real analytic weight is still open.